 Height: Estimated at 100–130 meters (330–430 feet)

-Fun Fact: The Lighthouse of Alexandria was one of the tallest man-made structures in the world for over 1,500 years.
+Fun Fact: The Lighthouse of Alexandria was one of the tallest man-made structures in the world for more than 1,500 years.

-• It guided sailors safely into the busy harbor of Alexandria, one of the most important ports of the ancient world, and was visible for miles.
+• Guided sailors safely into one of the busiest ports of the ancient world.

 By Neev Sahgal